Demand side response (DSR) and the flexibility it provides is crucial in supporting the UK’s transition to lower-carbon generation.

 Financial incentives for demand response

-The Capacity Market will ensure security of electricity supply by providing a payment for reliable sources of capacity.
+The Capacity Market provides a payment for reliable sources of capacity.
 It is designed to both encourage the investment needed to replace older power stations and provide back up for more intermittent and inflexible low carbon generation sources.

 Power Responsive | National Grid's vision for the future of DSR